openvinotoolkit/datumaro/site/content/en/docs/formats/cityscapes.md

 ## Export to other formats

-Datumaro can convert Cityscapes dataset into any other format [Datumaro supports](/docs/user-manual/supported_formats/).
+Datumaro can convert a Cityscapes dataset into any other format [Datumaro supports](/docs/user-manual/supported_formats/).
 To get the expected result, convert the dataset to formats that support the segmentation task (e.g. PascalVOC, CamVID, etc.)
-There are few ways to convert Cityscapes dataset to other dataset format:
+There are few ways to convert a Cityscapes dataset to other dataset formats:

 ``` bash
 datum create